Homemade Loaded Queso

 We respect your privacy.
 Unsubscribe at any time.

-There’s the stuff from your favorite TexMex or Mexican restaurant, and it’s magical… but it’s not like you can run up to the restaurant whenever you have a queso craving, right?
+There’s the stuff from your favorite TexMex or Mexican restaurant that’s served with bottomless chips, and it’s magical… but realistically, you can’t run out to the restaurant whenever you have a queso craving, right?

-And then there’s the real deal homemade stuff that can feed a crowd while also being insanely flavorful.
+And then there’s the real deal homemade stuff that can feed a crowd while also being delightfully flavorful with a perfect smooth consistency.

 It’s a unicorn queso… but I unlocked that magic with this LOADED QUESO.

-Calling for my favorite Panorama ground beef, three different cheeses and a handful of other ingredients, I’ve perfected my favorite gameday recipe… and it’s something you (yes, you!) can make at home, too.
+Calling for ground beef, three different kinds of cheese and a handful of other ingredients, I’ve perfected my favorite game day recipe… and it’s something you can make at home, too.

 A close up of a woman lifting dip up out of the skillet with a tortilla chip